willhk10/Engineering_4_Notebook/README.md

 # ***Engineering_4_Notebook***
-### This is my exploration through Raspberry Pi, Python, and everything else Engineering 4 may offer.
+### This is my exploration through Raspberry Pi, Python, CAD, and everything else Engineering 4 may offer.

 ## Table_of_Contents
 * [Hello World (First assignment with Pi)](#Hello_World)